UNDP-Accelerator-Labs/national_innovation_ecosystems_toolkit/How to incubate an innovation unit or lab/TORs for a consultant to build up the National Innovation Center - Viet Nam/Factsheet_Incubating_Labs_Viet_Nam_National_Innovation_Center_TOR_consultant_presentation1.md

 <img src="../../public/imgs/UNDP_accelerator_labs_logo_vertical_color_RGB.png"  width="150" alt="undp_accelerator_labs_logo">

-# Factsheet

-## Terms of reference to take introduce a National Innovation Lab from paper to practice to government counterpart (Viet Nam)
+## Terms of reference to introduce a National Innovation Lab from paper to practice (Viet Nam)

-**What it does.** Deploy the expertise necessary to bootstrapping a Viet Nam's National Innovation Center.
+**What it does.** Deploys the expertise necessary to bootstrapping a National Innovation Center.
 This includes defining success and performance indicators; assembling and upskilling a public sector innovation task force within the government: and getting it to cut its teeth by hosting some innovation policy debates.

-**Value proposition.** By agreeing, across stakeholders, on indicators of success; creating and upskilling a government task force; and testing it as a convener and host of innovation policy debates, we will help the government establish an authoritative platform for innovation policy making.
+**Value proposition.** By unpacking the concept of Public Sector Innovation; agreeing, across relevant stakeholders, on indicators of success; creating and upskilling a government task force; and testing it as a convener and host of innovation policy debates, we will help the government establish an authoritative platform for innovation policy making.

 **Why and when to use it**.
 Bootstrapping a National Innovation Lab is appropriate when the political will and the funding to create a dedicated government unit are in place.